francois-gm/go-kabk-y2-portfolio/README.md

 ## Online, a portfolio website

-For this workshop, we will think about your online presence in the form of a (traditional) hand-coded website.
+For this workshop, we will think about your online presence in the form of a (traditional) hand-coded (portfolio) website.

-We will work from a simple HTML template that covers the essentials.
-This lightweight, pure HTML & CSS portfolio template is free to be used and adopted, modified, and expanded by anyone.
-The original template has been graciously thanks to Martijn de Heer (see [original template here](https://github.com/aptoptout/aptoptout.github.io)).
+We will write a simple HTML template structure that covers the essentials.

 > Small note: A `script.js` has been addded at the end of the HTML document to illustrate how to potentially add JavaScript, if you have no need for JavaScript, you can remove the `script.js` as well as remove the `<script>` tags in the HTML documents.